ShandaWoods/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A responsive website is fluid and fits the size of the screen no matter what the device.
+An adaptive website adapts to the width of the browser at specific breakpoints, and changes the layout.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that the design is based on the smallest mobile device and is then scaled up to desktop computers.
+Desktop first is the inverse, based on technical design first, then scaled down to accommodate mobile breakpoints.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+62.5% of 16px (default font size for most browsers) is 10px. (ex 16px =1.6rem).
+This makes the rem calculations much easier to do, and it also allows for better accessibility across browsers.
+If the font-size is set globally, it makes media queries easier to negotiate.

 4. How would you describe preprocessing to someone new to CSS?

+A CSS preprocessor is a program that compiles  CSS (front-end design) info into a different program with it’s own language, and allows you to do things (i.e. nesting, mixins, variables, inheritance selectors, etc..) that doesn’t exist in vanilla (pure) CSS.
+A preprocessor makes the code easier to read and easier to change globally.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I enjoy declaring and calling variables!
+That makes it so concise and looks great.
+I’m still trying to get the syntax of mixins down, but I see the value in the preprocessor.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.